jmrecodes/HackMD-notes/Google-Cloud-and-Laravel-Deployment/part_3_the_deployment_-_laravel_on_a_compute_engine_vm.md

     ```bash
     php artisan key:generate
     ```

+9.  **Set Up a Simple Database (SQLite)**

+    For this initial deployment, we will use SQLite, a simple, file-based database.
+It's a great way to get your application running quickly without setting up a full database server like MySQL or PostgreSQL.

+    **a.
+Confirm `.env` Configuration**

+    Laravel is typically configured to use SQLite by default in new projects.
+Open your `.env` file to confirm the `DB_CONNECTION` is set to `sqlite`.
+The other `DB_*` variables will be ignored.

+    ```dotenv
+    DB_CONNECTION=sqlite
+    # DB_HOST=127.0.0.1
+    # DB_PORT=3306
+    # DB_DATABASE=laravel
+    # DB_USERNAME=root
+    # DB_PASSWORD=
+    ```

+    **b.
+Create the SQLite Database File**

+    Unlike other databases, SQLite doesn't have a server; the entire database is just a single file.
+Laravel looks for this file at `database/database.sqlite` by default.

+    Let's create this empty file now:

+    ```bash
+    touch database/database.sqlite
+    ```

+    **c.
+Set Database Permissions (Crucial Step)**
+    This is the most common point of failure for SQLite setups.
+The web server (running as the `www-data` user) needs permission to not only read the database file but also to write to it and its containing folder to manage transactions.
+Failing to set this will result in the `SQLSTATE[HY000]: General error: 8 attempt to write a readonly database` error.

+    ```bash
+    # Give the web server ownership of the database directory and file
+    sudo chown -R www-data:www-data database

+    # Set read/write/execute permissions for the owner and group
+    sudo chmod -R 775 database
+    ```

+    **d.
+Run Migrations and Troubleshoot**

+    With the database file created and permissions set, you can set up your application's tables using Laravel's migration command.
+However, this is where you might encounter a different common issue.

+    Run the migration command:
+    ```bash
+    php artisan migrate --seed
+    ```

+    If you see an error that says **`could not find driver`**, it means your server's PHP installation doesn't have the necessary SQLite extension.

+    **The Fix: Install the PHP SQLite Extension**

+    1.  **Identify your PHP Version**: Find the exact version of PHP you are running.
+        ```bash
+        php -v
+        # It will show something like "PHP 8.3.8..."
+        ```

+    2.  **Install the Extension**: Use `apt` to install the package for your specific PHP version.
+For example, if you are using PHP 8.3:
+        ```bash
+        sudo apt update
+        sudo apt install php8.3-sqlite3
+        ```

+    3.  **Restart PHP-FPM**: To load the new extension, you must restart the PHP-FPM service.
+        ```bash
+        sudo systemctl restart php8.3-fpm
+        ```

+    4.  **Retry the Migration**: Run the migration command again.
+It should now connect successfully and build your database schema.
+        ```bash
+        php artisan migrate --seed
+        ```

-9.  **Build Frontend Assets (if applicable):** Many modern Laravel applications use a JavaScript frontend (like Vue, React, or Svelte) that must be compiled or "built" on the server.
+10. **Build Frontend Assets (if applicable):** Many modern Laravel applications use a JavaScript frontend (like Vue, React, or Svelte) that must be compiled or "built" on the server.
 This process is typically handled by Node.js and npm.

     First, you need a modern version of Node.js.
 Installing it from Debian's default `apt` repositories often gives you an outdated version, leading to errors.
 The best way to manage Node.js is with **NVM (Node Version Manager)**.